LeoLiu5/AI-Powered-Machine-Learning-for-Efficient-Sorting-and-Recycling/Assessment/Final project/README.md

-The object detection application takes an image as an input and outputs the types, numbers, positions, and sizes of drinking wates from the image:
+The object detection application takes an image as an input and outputs the types, numbers, positions, and sizes of drinking wastes from the image: